 The company meets its day-to-day working capital requirements through its bank facilities, government funds and support from its parent company, Irish Football Association Limited.
-The directors have assessed the company's financial position and have developed a business plan and strategic vision for the stadium in the coming years that is expected to be profitable.
-Therefore the company continues to adopt the going concern basis in preparing its financial statements.
+The directors have assessed the company's financial position including its net current liability position and have developed a business plan and strategic vision for the stadium in the coming years that is expected to be profitable.
+Therefore, the company continues to adopt the going concern basis in preparing its financial statements.
+The report of the Director's is on page 2.